Canadian Gambling Laws Guide to Gambling

 Responsible Gaming Resources for Canadians

-The Canadian Gaming Association is committed to protecting Canadians and offering a number of resources for responsible gaming - http://www.canadiangaming.ca/responsible-gaming.html.
+The Responsible Gambling Council is committed to protecting Canadians and offering a number of resources for responsible gaming - https://www.responsiblegambling.org/.
 In addition to providing research and tools for players, there are ways to obtain help if the player or a friend or family member suspects a problem or addiction.

 Also, Gamblers Anonymous, http://www.gamblersanonymous.org/ga/addresses, offers resources such as meetings, emails, and phone numbers to contact in various Canadian provinces for help for oneself or another player.